- Research Tools & Collections

 The Digitization Process

 Unfortunately, the digitization process is time intensive and expensive.
-The “OkState Yearbook Collection” took more than 500 man hours to complete.
+The “OkState Yearbook Collection” took more than 500 staff hours to complete.

 David Thompson, then manager of digital products, oversaw the digitation and online presentation of the “OkState Yearbook Collection.”
 Thompson and his team prepared the original books, scanned to archival standards, edited the scanned pages, and ran optical character recognition to create full-text searchable files.
 Every page of each volume was checked by the team to ensure an accurate presentation.